Shirlyn Bañas-Nograles: Early life and education

 Shirlyn Legario Bañas was born on June 28, 1974 to Cesar "Dodoy" Blabagno Bañas, Sr. from Barotac Viejo, Iloilo and Melba Legario Bañas of Dumangas, Iloilo.
 She is a scion of the Bañas political family, a significant name in the political landscape of General Santos City.

 Her father was a former General Santos City Councilor.
 Her uncles were also prominent public servants: Atty.
 Rufino "Pino" Bañas served as Assemblyman of South Cotabato in the Regular Batasang Pambansa from 1984–1986.
 Rodolfo "Jun" Bañas was a former City Councilor, while Dr. Irineo Bañas was the longest-tenured Medical Director of the General Santos City Emergency Hospital, now known as the Dr. Jorge P. Royeca City Hospital.
+Her younger brother, Cesar L. Bañas Jr., is an incumbent City Councilor since July 2025.
 The Bañas' are related to the Tupas political clan of Barotac Viejo, Iloilo.

 She completed her primary and secondary education at Notre Dame of Dadiangas for Girls.
 She then earned a Bachelor of Science in Biology from the University of the Philippines Visayas in 1996.
 She later pursued a legal education, obtaining her Juris Doctor degree from Mindanao State University and Ateneo de Davao University in April 2003.

 In 2011, she was awarded a Doctor of International Relations (honoris causa) by Zoe Life Theological College.
 She later earned a Master in Public Safety Administration (MPSA) from the Philippine Public Safety College in November 2022, where her policy paper, "Reclassification of Available Land Resources in General Santos City to Address the Challenge of Urbanization," was also recognized with the Best in Policy Paper award.